 How to Launch a Creative Marketing Campaign on a Budget

-When it comes to creative marketing, your budget shouldn’t limit your campaign.
-Imagination is just as possible without a million dollar budget–evening the playing field a bit for small businesses.
+With creative marketing, your budget shouldn’t limit your campaign.
+Imagination is just as possible without a million dollar budget – evening the playing field a bit for small businesses.
 Often a unique, grassroots marketing strategy can garner far more attention than the traditional, cookie-cutter marketing campaigns of a larger company.
 Here are a few creative advertising ideas to give your strategy a boost.

-As you think of other unique ways to creatively market your products or services, don’t let yourself get discouraged by a lack of funds.
-With all of the blogs, social platforms, and video tools available today, you can easily put yourself in front of the right audience with little or no budget required.
+As you think of other unique ways to market your products or services creatively, don’t let yourself get discouraged by a lack of funds.
+With all the blogs, social platforms, and video tools available today, you can easily put yourself in front of the right audience with little or no budget required.